 A MEMORIAL TO THE VIETNAMESE VICTIMS OF THE AMERICAN WAR

-My Lai Memorial Traveling Exhibit provides participants with a powerful anti-war experience.
-The experience invites participants to make a renewed commitment to peace and social justice and provides opportunities to support initiatives working to reduce violence and militarism both at home and abroad.
+My Lai Memorial Traveling Exhibit provided participants with a powerful anti-war experience.
+The experience invited participants to make a renewed commitment to peace and social justice and provided opportunities to support initiatives working to reduce violence and militarism both at home and abroad.

-40+ informational panels help you to humanize and understand the Vietnamese as a people and the impact of the American War on families, the land and their way of life.
+Forty informational panels help to humanize and understand the Vietnamese as a people and the impact of the American War on families, the land and their way of life.

-AREA 2: ORIGINAL VIDEO “I ALWAYS SAW THEM AS HUMAN”
+ORIGINAL VIDEO: “I ALWAYS SAW THEM AS HUMAN”

-At the heart of the exhibit, engage in a unique artistic process to create sculptural collages.
-Dialogue with a trained mentor and connect what went on in Vietnam with your feelings about how we use violence in our society and in the wars we engage in today.
+At the heart of the exhibit, participants engaged in a unique artistic process to create sculptural collages.
+They dialogued with a trained mentor and connected our actions in Vietnam with feelings about how we use violence in our society and in the wars we engage in today.

 Participants remember and honor a person or of a group of people who suffered from the impact of war, violence, racism, oppression or injustice.